Jorge Fitch

-Jorge Fitch (30 March 1934 – 15 April 2021) was a Mexican professional baseball player and manager.
-As a shortstop, he played for the Tigres del México, Pericos de Puebla, Broncos/Bravos de Reynosa, and Estibadores de Tampico of the Mexican League.
+Jorge Fitch Díaz (30 March 1934 – 15 April 2021) was a Mexican professional baseball player and manager.
+As a shortstop, he played for the Tigres del México, Pericos de Puebla, Broncos/Bravos de Reynosa, and Alijadores de Tampico of the Mexican League.
 Fitch accumulated 1,676 hits in 1,670 games for a .272 lifetime batting average.
 During the winter, he played 10 seasons with the Naranjeros de Hermosillo, Mayos de Navojoa and Yaquis de Obregón of the Mexican Pacific League.